VituixCAD version 2.0

 - Optional centering of impulse peak and window function for FIR convolver.

-Without centering impulse peak and maximum point of window function are
+Without centering impulse peak and maximum point of window function are adjustable.

-delayed for 1.0 ms to support pure IIR with small timing tolerance.
+Initially 1.0 ms to support pure IIR with small timing tolerance.

 - File format: 16-bit PCM mono (.wav), 16-bit PCM stereo (.wav),